RahulSinghazm/Multithreading_in_Python/README.md

 It can temporarily be put on hold (also known as sleeping) while other threads are running - this is called yielding.

+# Multithreading in Python | Set 1
+This article covers the basics of multithreading in Python programming language.
+Just like multiprocessing, multithreading is a way of achieving multitasking.
+In multithreading, the concept of threads is used.

+Let us first understand the concept of thread in computer architecture.

+Thread

+In computing, a process is an instance of a computer program that is being executed.
+Any process has 3 basic components:

+* An executable program.
+* The associated data needed by the program (variables, work space, buffers, etc.)
+* The execution context of the program (State of process) A thread is an entity within a process that can be scheduled for execution.
+Also, it is the smallest unit of processing that can be performed in an OS (Operating System).

+In simple words, a thread is a sequence of such instructions within a program that can be executed independently of other code.
+For simplicity, you can assume that a thread is simply a subset of a process!

+A thread contains all this information in a * Thread Control Block (TCB):

 # The Threading Module
 The newer threading module included with Python 2.4 provides much more powerful, high-level support for threads than the thread module discussed in the previous section.